Counseling first-generation students about college

 Encourage students to visit colleges.
 Organize school-led trips, if possible.
 And make sure they take advantage of college fairs and information nights.

 Talk to students about community college.
-This is a good fit for some first-generation students.
+This may be a good fit for some first-generation students.
 Share with them Why Community College for more information.

 5. Give special help with college applications.